 Cyprus also set aside EUR 100 million for the endeavor from its National Resilience and Recovery Plan.
 The entire EuroAsia Interconnector is valued at almost EUR 1.6 billion.

 The entire EuroAsia Interconnector is valued at almost EUR 1.6 billion

 The EU grant is intended for installing a two-way link between the transmission networks of Cyprus and Greece.
 The 898 kilometers of undersea cables at a maximum sea depth of 3,000 meters will set new world records for a project of this kind, the commissioners stressed.

 Crete, Israel and Cyprus are planned to be linked with direct current (DC) submarine cables and with high-voltage direct current or HVDC converter stations at each connection point.
-The plan is to install the interconnector with a total capacity of 1 GW and the capability of doubling it.
+The plan is to install the interconnector with a total capacity of 1 GW, with an option to double it.
 Total length is seen at 1,208 kilometers.